IlyassCYtech/CANDYCRUSH/README.md

 SAVE

-You have 2 ways to continue a game : with the default save in the program or with your own backup. to continue your own backup, you have to put your file ".txt" in the folder.
+You have 2 ways to continue a game : with the default save in the program or with your own backup. to continue with your own backup, you have to put your file ".txt" in the folder.